 \section{Detailed Riggable Model Prediction}

-As reviewed in the related works in Section~\ref{sec:related}, existing methods have succeed in recovering extremely detailed 3D facial model from a single image.
-However, these recovered models are not riggable in expression space, since the recovered detail is static to the specific expression.
-Another group of works try to fit a parametric model to the source image, which will obtain an expression-riggable model, but the recovered geometry stays in the rough stage.

-The emerge of FaceScape dataset makes it possible to estimate detailed and riggable 3D face model from a single image, as we can learn the dynamic details from the large amount of detailed facial models.
+As reviewed in the related works in Section~\ref{sec:related}, existing methods have succeeded in recovering a detailed 3D facial model from a single image, while the results of most previous methods are not riggable with highly detailed geometry under different expressions.
+The FaceScape dataset makes it possible to estimate detailed and riggable 3D face models from a single image, as we can learn the dynamic details from a large amount of detailed facial models.
 We show our pipeline in Figure~\ref{fig:method} to predict a detailed and riggable 3D face model from a single image.
-The pipeline consists of three stages: base model fitting, displacement map prediction and dynamic details synthesis.
+The pipeline consists of three stages: base model fitting, displacement map prediction, and dynamic details synthesis.
 We will explain each stage in detail in the following sections.